The Fixed Assets Section of the Balance Sheet

 Technology – servers, computers, printers, phone systems, etc.

-Furniture & Fixtures – office desks, cubicles, artwork, decorations, kitchen items, file storage units, shelving etc.
+Furniture & Fixtures – office desks, cubicles, artwork, decorations, kitchen items, file storage units, shelving, etc.

 Tooling – general tools, generators, compressors, specialized tools (such as dental or electronic equipment)

 Accumulated Depreciation – this refers to the lifetime depreciation associated with the existing fixed assets on the balance sheet.
 It is really just an offset account against the total acquisition costs of fixed assets.
-This term is often misstated by folks that will use the term depreciation.
+This term is often misstated by folks who will use the term depreciation.
 Depreciation is actually an expense referring to the amount assigned during the current fiscal year and is located on the profit and loss (income statement) of the company.
 Accumulated Depreciation is the total lifetime to date of all those fiscal years combined and is found only on the balance sheet.

 Notice how the above groupings of assets are commonly found in most business operations.
 The list covers everything from the office to the building.

-The next three segments describe the fixed assets section of the ‘Assets’ side of the balance sheet from the simple format to the more complicated format.
+The next three segments describe the fixed assets section of the ‘Assets’ side of the balance sheet, from the simple format to the more complicated format.
 As companies grow in size, it is more common to use the simple format to illustrate the total value of the fixed assets of the company.

 Simple Format